RitAreaSciencePark/ESM3-PPISites/baseline/README.md

    unzip esm3_data.zip
    ```

-This will create the `esm3_data/` subdirectory with all embeddings and CSV files organized as shown in the directory structure above.
+This will create the `esm3_data/` subdirectory with all embeddings and CSV files organized as shown in the directory structure below.

 ## Directory Structure